BastelPichi/misc/SiriCoin/rpcdocs/index.md

 Send a raw, signed, hex encoded transaction in json format, for the node to process.

 ### /send/buildTransaction
 BROKEN!
 Build an sign a transaction.
-Requires following GET parameter:
+Requires following GET parameters:
-`privkey -private key
+privkey -private key
 from
 to
 value - amount`